athirahgit-02/bellabeat-user-behavioral-analysis/README.md

 ## 5. Share phase

 In the final phase of this project, I translated technical findings into an interactive business dashboard.
 The goal was to provide Bellabeat executives with a diagnostic tool to understand user behavior and drive marketing strategy.

-#### [Link to Live Dashboard]

 ### Key Data Insight: